BarryDigby/barrydigby.github.io/Introduction/Prerequisites for Practical 1.md

 ### `~/.bashrc`

-We are going to configure your `~/.bashrc` file to automatically load modules (amongst other things) on startup so you dont have to do it manually every time.
+We are going to configure your `~/.bashrc` file **on lugh** to automatically load modules (amongst other things) on startup so you dont have to do it manually every time.
 Open your `~/.bashrc` file using nano or vim and delete all of the contents, replacing them with the file below:

 ```
 # .bashrc